shadowfaxthewhitehorse/bokehvizs/README.md

 2. 2 series :: SALES BY REGION -
 * created for a MOOC Project - Qwykr Tech Education
+* This is based on the Sample Superstore dataset.

 Below is information on the D series, that is, files with the prefix D_.
 All these files pertain to the same project.
+These files were created as part of a project for a client based in India.

 3. STOCK PRICE COMPARISON VISUALIZATIONS -